Detailed server hardware requirements

 As a general indication of capacity:

 Servers that are older, have slower processors, or have fewer CPUs, will have a lower overall capacity.
 Newer servers with faster processors will have a greater capacity.
-Use of NUMA affinity and hyperthreading will also significantly increase capacity.
+The use of NUMA affinity and Hyper-Threading can significantly increase capacity.

 The type of processors and Hypervisors used in your deployment will impact the levels of performance you can achieve.
 Some known performance considerations are described below.